Frequently Asked Questions

 How are RPAP students evaluated and graded?

 Students are evaluated by preceptors and RPAP faculty throughout the year.
-Each student's RPAP schedule will list the courses they will complete on RPAP.
-For each course on their schedule, students must successfully complete the requirements for each.
-Grading policy is consistent with the Medical School requirements and follow the Honors, Excellent, Satisfactory, and No Pass designations.
+Each student will complete several core courses during the program, and students must successfully complete the requirements for each.
+Grading policy is consistent with the Medical School requirements and follows either the Pass/No Pass or the Honors, Excellent, Satisfactory, and No Pass designations.

 How many students can participate in RPAP each year?